NoddleCare/NoddleCare/README.md

-# 👋 Welcome to NoddleCare's GitHub!
+# 👋 Welcome to Noddle Care's GitHub!

 ## 🚀 About Us

-At NoddleCare, we're on a mission to make mental wellness accessible and engaging for children and their families.
-Our app uses artificial intelligence to facilitate therapeutic interactions during play, aiding in the mental health journey of our users.
+At Noddle Care, we're on a mission to make mental wellness accessible and engaging for children and their families.
+Our app uses artificial intelligence to facilitate therapeutic group support and resilience building interactions during play, aiding in the mental health journey of our families.

-## 🌟 Why NoddleCare?
+## 🌟 Why Noddle Care?

 - **👨‍👩‍👧‍👦 For Families:** Strengthen bonds and support therapy from the comfort of your home.
 - **🏥 For Health Systems:** Partner with us to provide cost-effective mental wellness solutions.